yuriuliam/react-vite-app-template/README.md

   -> Auth Provider

   -> App Router (as Router-DOM's BrowserRouter) {
-    // Then we provide the pages through routes.
+    // Then we provide the pages.

-    -> Router's Error Boundary
-    -> Layouts (Page Layouts, Auth Layouts etc...)¹
+    -> Router Guards and Layouts
     -> Pages (such as Home, SignIn etc)
   }
  }
 }

-¹: It can have 0 to x Layouts stacked.
 ```